divyarsada/ci-cd-pipeline-containerize-deploy-flaskapp-using-kops/README.md

 ### Scope of the Project

 In this project a sample helloworld flask application is containerized using docker and deployed to Kops cluster created on AWS.
-This is achieved by creating a kops cluster and building CI/CD pipeline which conists of mutiple stages for build,test,dockerize the application,pushing to dockerhub registry and finally deploy to the kcluster.
-The deployment strategy used here is Rolling Update.
+This is achieved by creating a kops cluster and building CI/CD pipeline which conists of mutiple stages for build,test,dockerize the application,pushing to dockerhub registry and finally deploy using rolling update deployment strategy to the kops cluster.

 ### Environment Setup